Sue: I bet the Moon was very topical when this first went out.

 Despite looking like a berk, Evil-Evans manages to bounce a rescue ship into the sun.
-It will take the crew over a week to die.
+It will take its crew over a week to die.

-Sue: What a way to go.
-This Doctor is far too dithery for me.
+Sue: This Doctor is far too dithery for me.
 He just let a spaceship full of people die.
-And it’s not just him – the whole room is made of windows and no one saw a thing.
-This base’s peripheral vision is shocking.
+And it isn’t just him – the whole room is made of windows and nobody saw a thing.
+The base’s peripheral vision is shocking.

 Me: Could you imagine any other Doctor in this story?

 Sue: I suppose so.
 But it would be a lot shorter.
 They would have done something by now.